Ex. A

 g. unauthorized payments charged to Lamb;

-h. attorney fees and receiver costs; and
+h. attorney fees and receiver costs incurred because the books Defendants maintained could not be trusted; and

 i. such additional direct compensatory and restitutionary damages as the evidence will show at trial.

-93.Where a defendant’s own professional misconduct corrupts the records that would otherwise permit precise calculation of damages, the law does not require mathematical certainty.
+97.Where a defendant’s own professional misconduct corrupts the records that would otherwise permit precise calculation of damages, the law does not require mathematical certainty.
 The wrongdoer cannot both corrupt the records and then claim the victim failed to prove damages with precision.

-94.The QuickBooks audit trail — the system-generated log recording when each disputed journal entry was actually created — has not been produced despite requests.
+98.The QuickBooks audit trail — the system-generated log recording when each disputed journal entry was actually created — has not been produced despite requests.
 Defendants’ failure to produce or preserve this evidence, if established, may support an adverse-inference instruction.

 Count I